citrusframework/citrus/CONTRIBUTING.md

 So if you'd like to work on an issue that is scheduled for a release, please make sure to stay in close contact with the maintainers and make sure that it's possible for you to propose a [pull request](#pull-requests) before the planned release date of the milestone, if specified.

+#### Preconditions

+You need following software on your machine in order to start developing:

+* Java 11+
+  Installed JDK plus JAVA_HOME environment variable set up and pointing to your Java installation directory.
+Used to compile and build the Citrus code.

+* Maven 3.6.3+
+  Citrus projects will fit best with [Maven](https://maven.apache.org).
+  However, it is not required to use Maven.
+You can also run tests using [Gradle](https://gradle.org/) for instance.

+* Java IDE (optional)
+  A Java IDE will help you to manage your Citrus project (e.g. creating and executing test cases).
+You can use the Java IDE that you like best like Eclipse or IntelliJ IDEA.

 #### Unsure where to begin contributing to Citrus?
 You can start by looking for issues labeled with `good first issue` which should only require a few lines of code, and